DSRCorporation/express-generator/README.md

 ## Features
+- Smart structure for NodeJS applications

-- MongoDB, Postgres, Mysql support
+- Mongoose (MongoDB), Sequelize (Postgres, Mysql) support
 - JWT Authorization
 - ObjectValidator (used in routes for data validation)
 - RouteBuilder (easy and smart interface for creating routes)